Allegra Stratton resigns following leaked video laughing over Christmas party

+The Prime Minister’s senior aide resigned in a tearful statement outside her north London home on Wednesday.

-It comes after footage of the former Prime Minister’s spokeswoman emerged at a mock press conference answering questions about a Downing Street Christmas party.
+The decision came after footage of Ms Stratton emerged at a mock press conference answering questions about a Downing Street Christmas party.

 Staff in Downing Street are believed to have held a Christmas party, despite repeated denials from Downing Street.

-In a teary press conference, she said: “My remarks seemed to make light of the rules, rules that people were doing everything to obey.
+In a tear-filled press conference, Ms Stratton said: “My remarks seemed to make light of the rules, rules that people were doing everything to obey.

 “That was never my intention.
 I will regret those remarks for the rest of my days and offer my profound apologies to all of you for them.